How to Host a Website: 5 Simple Steps, Why You Need Web Hosting, and Tips to Choose It

 - Website building tools.
-Having access to beginner-friendly website building tools make developing websites easy and cost-effective.
+Having access to beginner-friendly web development tools make developing websites easy and cost-effective.

 - FTP account.
 This feature streamlines file and directory transfer processes.
 You can schedule a file transfer and resume the process after losing the connection.

 - Email hosting.
 The ability to create domain-based email accounts is particularly useful for businesses.
-Unlike free email hosting services like Gmail, paid email host providers generally come with better security, more storage space, and greater scalability.
+Unlike free email hosting services like Gmail, paid email host providers generally have better security, more storage space, and greater scalability.

 - Domain name registration.
 Going with a hosting provider that offers this service makes maintaining your domain name easy.
-It’s even better if they waive the registration fee for the first year, which is what the “free domain name” usually means.
+It’s even better if they provide a guide on how to get a free domain name.

 - Software integrations.
-Hostinger, for example, includes pre-installed plugins and an auto-installer in all hosting plans, streamlining installation and integration processes.
+Hostinger, for example, offers pre-installed plugins and an auto-installer, streamlining WordPress installation and integration processes.

 - Staging tool.
-A staging site allows you to run tests, perform customizations, and detect bugs without jeopardizing your live website.
+A staging environment allows you to run tests, perform customization procedures, and detect bugs without jeopardizing your live website.

 - Managed hosting.
-A good hosting provider gives you the option to automate software updates and server configurations.
+A good hosting provider enables you to automate software updates and server configurations.

 Since you’ll be accessing a web provider’s control panel daily to manage your website, it’s best to look for an intuitive user interface.
 Ideally, you can access all the tools you need to maintain your website and hosting resources.